hexanal/fredmercy-blog/src/content/en/now.md

     - title: “Playtime is now!”, about the game “Deus Ex”
       link: /ramblings/playtime-is-now
       notes:
-        - a nostalgia-soaked article about my favorite game :)
+        - A nostalgia-soaked article about my favorite game :)

 ---

 ## what i'm into now

 These are some links related to stuff I've been interested in these days.

-> Items in the list will get curated and eventually I'll revive my _bookmarks_ page with only the **very best** stuff